 Annual CSO and Consent Decree Reports

-Since 1987, King County’s Wastewater Treatment Division (King County) has prepared annual reports on its combined sewer overflow (CSO) control program and submits them to the Washington State Department of Ecology (Ecology).
+Every year, King County prepares an annual report on its combined sewer overflow (CSO) control program for the Washington State Department of Ecology (Ecology).

-The annual reports are completed to fulfill requirements under the National Pollutant Discharge Elimination (NPDES) permit for King County’s West Point Treatment Plant in Seattle and requirements in WAC 173-245-090.1
+These reports are required under the National Pollutant Discharge Elimination (NPDES) permit for King County’s West Point Treatment Plant in Seattle and WAC 173-245-090.1 .

 |2.0||Programs to Meet EPA’s Nine Minimum Controls|